About the Penang Hat Yai Train

 The old diesel Intercity express train that used to operate from KL to Hat Yai via Butterworth is now cancelled.

-The new KTM Komuter trains are a very cheap way to travel into Thailand.
+The new KTM Komuter trains are a very cheap way to travel to Thailand from Malaysia.

 Departures are frequent throughout the day, leaving Butterworth Railway Station every one to two hours apart.